amacal/i13c/README.md

 # i13c

-A collection of ultra-lightweight Linux x86_64 utilities written in pure C. No external dependencies, no libc required.
-These tools are built for speed, transparency, and raw system introspection.
+A collection of ultra-lightweight Linux x86/64 utilities written in pure C. No external dependencies, no libc required.
+These tools are built for fun, speed, transparency and raw system introspection.

 ## tools